 Online Learning - Visit Website

-The University of Connecticut offers an online Adult Gerontology Acute Care Nurse Practitioner program, including a Post-Graduate Certificate option.
-This program prepares registered nurses to care for acutely ill adult and gerontology patients.
-It requires a bachelor's degree in nursing and at least two years of acute care experience.
-Courses are delivered online with two on-campus intensive sessions.
-Graduates can pursue certification through AACN or ANCC.
-The program is accredited by CCNE.
-Costs and specific admissions details are available through the school.
-Application deadlines are rolling, with entry in the fall semester.
+University of Connecticut's online Adult Gerontology Acute Care Nurse Practitioner program prepares RNs to care for acutely ill adult and geriatric patients.
+This CCNE-accredited program requires a BSN and at least two years of acute care experience, featuring online courses with two on-campus intensives.
+Graduates can pursue AACN/ANCC certification, and the program offers a Post-Graduate Certificate option.
+Rolling admissions allow entry in the fall semester.
+No entrance exam is mentioned as required.

 • Online program delivery.